tanishkasharmaaa/-Integrating-React-with-Redux/react-redux/README.md

-# Learing from this project
+# Learnings from this project

 # Redux Integration:
 Integrating Redux with a React application allows for centralized state management, making it easier to manage complex state across multiple components.